-Historically, education and training in the drug court field have only been available at regional workshops and the annual national conference; analysis and scholarship were largely limited to anecdotes and personal accounts.
+Historically, education and training in the drug court field have been available only at regional workshops and the annual national conference; analysis and scholarship were largely limited to anecdotes and personal accounts.

 That situation has changed.
-Evaluations exist on dozens of drug court programs.
+Evaluations exist on dozens of drug court and other problem-solving court programs.
 Scholars and researchers continue to apply the rigors of scientific review and analysis to the drug court model.
 The level of experience and expertise necessary to support such an institution now exist.

-Since its creation in December 1997, NDCI has launched a comprehensive practitioner training series for judges, prosecutors, public defenders, court coordinators, treatment providers, and community supervision officers; developed a research division responsible for developing a scientific research agenda and publication dissemination strategy for the field, and developed a series of evaluation workshops; and published a monograph series on relevant issues to drug court institutionalization and expansion.
+Since its creation in December 1997, NDCI has launched a comprehensive practitioner training series for judges, prosecutors, public defenders, court coordinators, treatment providers, and community supervision officers, developed a research division responsible for creating a scientific research agenda and publication dissemination strategy for the field, developed a series of evaluation workshops, and published a monograph series on relevant issues to drug court institutionalization and expansion.